Edward Woodward: Personal life

 Woodward was married twice.
-His first marriage was to actress Venetia Barrett (born Venetia Mary Collett, 1928-2016) from 1952 to 1986.
-They had two sons: Tim Woodward (born 1953) and Peter Woodward (born 1956), both of whom became actors, as well as a daughter, the Tony Award-nominated actress Sarah Woodward (born 1963).
+His first marriage was to actress Venetia Barrett (born Venetia Mary Collett, 1928–2016) from 1952 to 1986.
+They had two sons: Tim Woodward (1953–2023) and Peter Woodward (born 1956), both of whom became actors, as well as a daughter, Tony Award-nominated actress Sarah Woodward (born 1963).
 Woodward left Barrett for actress Michele Dotrice, the daughter of his contemporary Roy Dotrice, and married her in New York City in January 1987.
 Their daughter, Emily Beth Woodward (born 1983), was present at the ceremony.